shrekshao/glAvatar/README.md

                             "attributes": {
                                 "JOINTS_0": 1,
                                 "WEIGHTS_0": 2
-                            }
                             },
-                        "//comment": "this part is not necessary, depending on the engine implementation" }
+                            "bodyIdTexture": 1
+                        },
+                        "//comment": "bodyIdTexture only appears in base skin glTF file. (which can potentially be a skeleton file)"
                     }
+                }
             ]
         }
     ],
-    "materials": {
-        "...": "...",
-        "extensions": {
-            "gl_avatar": {
-                "//comment": "used for make part of based skin invisible, only appears in base skin", "body_part_id_texture_id": 2
-            }
-        }
-    },
     "...": "..."
 }
 ```